Motorola launches two new affordable smartphones in India

-New Delhi, April 20 (IANS) Motorola on Tuesday launched two new affordable G Series smartphones -- Moto G60 and Moto G40 -- in India, which will be available on Flipkart.
+New Delhi: Motorola on Tuesday launched two new affordable G Series smartphones -- Moto G60 and Moto G40 -- in India, which will be available on Flipkart.

 The new Moto G60 will be available from April 27 at just Rs 17,999.
 While Moto G40 fusion will go on sale from May 1.
 It is priced at Rs 13,999 for the 4GB+64GB variant and Rs 15,999 for the 6GB+128GB variant.